BeeBeeBethC/The-Gardening-Club/README.md

 - TinyPNG used to optimise images for web browser purposes and to help support performance status of the website.

--cloudconvert to convert images to WEBP instead of JPG images.
+- Cloudconvert to convert images to WEBP instead of JPG images.

 - Chrome Devtools used to help identify visual bugs on a live preview.